ns1/ns1-python/README.rst

 =============

 We welcome contributions!
 Please fork on GitHub and submit a Pull Request.

+Please refer to the [NS1 Contribution Guidelines](https://github.com/ns1/community) before opening a pull request or issue.

 Our CI process will lint and check for formatting issues with `flake8` and `black`.